aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/_index.md

 url: /java/rendering/
 ---

 We use the term "rendering" in Aspose.Words to describe the process of converting a document into a file format or a medium that is paginated or has the concept of pages.
 We are talking about the rendering of a document into pages.
-The following diagram shows what rendering is in Aspose.Words.
+The following diagram demonstrates what rendering is in Aspose.Words.

 ![rendering-aspose-words-java](rendering_1.png)